What is an HMO?

 Licensing an HMO

-Complete an application form and pay the application fee of £476.50 for a five-year licence.
-We will visit the property and decide if it meets an acceptable standard and if it does, the property will be registered as a licensed HMO.
+To apply for an HMO Licence you must complete an application form with all supporting documentation and pay the application fee of £600 for a five-year licence.
+A discount of £50 is available for members of a recognised landlord association (such as the Residential Landlords Association or the National Landlords Association) or a recognised landlord accreditation scheme.
+We will inspect the property and decide if it meets an acceptable standard and if it does, the property will be licenced.

 Checking HMO standards